-At Goodwin, Ms. Grammel has been an active member of teams litigating three federal jury trials and one federal bench trial.
-She has also worked on appellate matters in the First Circuit and the Supreme Judicial Court of Massachusetts.
+At Goodwin, Ms. Grammel has been an active member of teams litigating three federal jury trials, one federal bench trial, and one federal preliminary injunction hearing.
+She has also worked on appellate matters in the Federal Circuit, the First Circuit, and the Supreme Judicial Court of Massachusetts, as well as inter partes review proceedings.

 Representative matters include: